 - 2010 Ticehurst Nursing Home (Aldershot); improved garden and paths

 - 2009 Hawley Scout Group; fenced off area to make camping safe, built rockery for climbing

-April 2018: We announced Owlsmoor Primary School in Sandhurst as the winner of the Kebur Community Challenge 2018 (see below).
+Owlsmoor Primary School Friendship Garden – April 2018: This Sandhurst primary school was voted the 2018 winner of the Kebur Community Challenge (see below).
 Our donation of £2000 of garden materials has gone to reviving the school’s Friendship Garden for Lily, who sadly and suddenly lost her life due to sepsis in 2017.
 We were touched by the support from so many Eagle listeners who voted for the project.
 They clearly felt the garden was a really important place for reflection and in need of extra help and materials.
 We think the finished space looks like the perfect place for pupils to relax and take time out.

 St Peter’s Primary School forest school area – March 2018